IBM-Cloud/terraform-provider-ibm/CONTRIBUTING.md

 ### Production release

-Typically, the production release of the `IBM Cloud Provider for Terraform` will be made, once in a month.
-The release can be major or minor based on the PR's commited.
-The production release is targetted from branch **release**.
-Once the release is published, users can download the binary from [Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest).
+Typically, a production release of the `IBM Cloud Provider for Terraform` is made twice a month: one beta release followed by a general availability release based on the beta.
+The release can be major or minor, depending on the PRs included in the release.
+The production release is targetted from the branch **release**.
+Once the release is published, users can download the provider binary from the [Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest).

 #### How to use this provider